Rural Minnesota needs you to vote.

 - Inflation Reduction Act incentives rebate local governments 30-70% of renewable energy project costs, making them even more cost effective.
 Once built, renewable energy systems save cities operating costs year after year.

-Taking advantage of renewable energy is good for our pocketbooks and our environment.
+Staying ahead on renewable energy is good for our pocketbooks and our environment.

 Our infrastructure should meet our changing needs.